Kristin A. GossAssociate Professor of Public Policy and Political Science

 Kristin A. Goss is the director of the research methods training module in the SOL preparation course.
 In addition to advising SOL students about their community-based research projects, Professor Goss also serves as a faculty mentor in the Hart Fellows Program.
-Goss joined the Sanford School of Public Policy in 2005 as an assistant professor of public policy studies and political science.
+Goss joined the Sanford School of Public Policy in 2005 as a professor of public policy studies and political science.
 Her research focuses on why people do (or don’t) participate in political life and how their participation or non-participation affects public policymaking.
 At Duke, she is working with Professor Joel Fleishman to expand our understanding of philanthropic foundations’ impact on public policy.

 Goss is the author of Disarmed: The Missing Movement for Gun Control in America (Princeton University Press, 2006).
 The book is based on her doctoral study, which won the American Political Science Association’s 2003 Harold D. Lasswell Award for the nation’s best dissertation in policy studies.